 The 2016 award recipient put his work in front of the global GIS community – gaining knowledge, making connections, and taking in all that San Diego has to offer.
 Read about Iurii Shendryk’s once-in-a-lifetime trip to the world’s biggest spatial event.

 Make sure you choose the right commercial property

 “It’s no longer acceptable [for leadership] to say, ‘I am not a technology person’,” according to Jones Lang LaSalle Australia’s head of IT.
 Find out how this attitude is helping commercial real estate agents make better choices.

 14 million reasons to use real-time fleet management technology

-In a presentation to many of the world’s leading resources firms at the Esri International User conference, US-based gold, silver and copper producer Freeport McMoRan revealed they’re positioned to shave $14M off their operating costs each year.
+By introducing advanced fleet management technology into their operations, US-based gold, silver and copper producer Freeport McMoRan have revealed they’re positioned to shave $14M off their operating costs each year.